How to become a New Zealand Resident as an Investor

 - have invested at least NZ$0.5 million in the business, and

 - have created a minimum of three new full-time jobs for New Zealand citizens or residents.

 - introduced new, or enhance existing, technology, management, technical skills, products, or services

 - created new, or significantly expanded existing, export markets

 - created sustained and on-going full-time employment for New Zealand citizens or residents, or

 - revitalized an existing New Zealand business and has led to a significantly increased financial performance.

 A business plant which demonstrates you understand the New Zealand business environment, and as well as details regarding how your venture will significantly benefit NZ.

-9 Month Worth visa Granted
+9 Month Visa Granted

-After visa approval you will initially be granted a nine-month interim work visa.
+After visa approval, you will initially be granted a nine-month interim work visa.
 The purpose is to take the necessary steps to establish your business and commence the business operation as per your business proposal.